Mount Ellen (Vermont): Drainage basin

 Mount Ellen stands within the watershed of Lake Champlain, which drains into the Richelieu River in Quebec, the Saint Lawrence River, and then eventually into the Gulf of Saint Lawrence.
 On the east side of the ridge, Mount Ellen drains into Mill Brook, thence into the Mad River, the Winooski River, and into Lake Champlain.
 On the west side of the ridge, Mount Ellen drains into the New Haven River, thence into Otter Creek, and into Lake Champlain.

 Hiking

 The Long Trail traverses the summit of Mount Ellen midway between Lincoln Gap and Appalachian Gap.
 The closest side trail is the Jerusalem Trail, whose trailhead is in Starksboro, Vermont.
 The trail terminates at the Long Trail after 2.4 mile.
 From the intersection, Mount Ellen is 1.8 mile south on the Long Trail while Glen Ellen Shelter is 0.4 mile to the east and Stark's Nest is 1.0 mile to the north.

+Skiing

+Part of Mount Ellen's eastern face is used for the ski trails of Sugarbush Resort.